Help

 Nationality: German

 Johann Sebastian Bach was a German composer and musician of the late Baroque period.
-He is known for instrumental compositions such as the Cello Suites and Brandenburg Concertos; keyboard works such as the Goldberg Variations, The Well-Tempered Clavier and the Toccata and Fugue in D minor; and vocal music such as the St Matthew Passion and the Mass in B minor.
-Since the 19th-century Bach Revival, he has been generally regarded as one of the greatest composers in the history of Western music.
+He is known for his prolific output across a variety of instruments and forms, including the orchestral Brandenburg Concertos; solo instrumental works such as the cello suites and sonatas and partitas for solo violin; keyboard works such as the Goldberg Variations and The Well-Tempered Clavier; organ works such as the Schübler Chorales and the Toccata and Fugue in D minor; and choral works such as the St Matthew Passion and the Mass in B minor.
+Since the 19th-century Bach Revival, he has been widely regarded as one of the greatest composers in the history of Western music.

 Further Reading: Bach, J S